Tyger River Park in Spartanburg, SC Has One of the Biggest Playgrounds Around

 There is truly play equipment for all ages.

-The first playground is geared for younger children, toddlers to preschool age.
+The first playground is geared toward younger children, toddlers to preschool age.
 There are slides, swings, play horses, and even a cute little house to stoke the imagination.
-This playground is within sight of the giant sandbox, too.
+This playground is also within sight of the giant sandbox.
 Kids can bring their own sand toys or just play around in Duncan’s version of “the beach.”

-The location is perfect for smaller children to independently play between the sandbox and the playground, and benches are provided for adult supervision if you are lucky enough to get a chance to sit down.
-The new playground includes shaded benches for parents as well.
+The location is perfect for smaller children to independently play between the sandbox and the playground.
+There are benches for adult supervision if you’re lucky enough to get a chance to sit down.
+The playground includes shaded benches for parents as well.

 Playground at Tyger River Park

 The second playground is much bigger and caters to children ages 5-12.
-The many slides available are taller and faster than the smaller playground and climbing features are more challenging.
+The many slides are taller and faster than the smaller playground, and the climbing features are more challenging.
 There are also swings in this area.

-The new playground has five benches with shade and is covered in astroturf.
+The playground has five benches with shade and is covered in astroturf.

 Shaded benches at Tyger River Park